 The Earles, Neville Mather, Scott Biggs, Kevin Hermansen, and the Hobarts rounded out the top 10.
 Biggs and co-driver Sam Thomsen recovering from 11th at the midway point.

-A disastrous afternoon saw Ashley Tonkin and Audrey Johnson drop from 9th to 29th.
+An even more disastrous afternoon saw Ashley Tomlin and Audrey Johnson drop from 9th to 29th.

 “The front came down onto a bit of hard ground, and we broke the front output shaft.”
 Says Ash.
 Game over!

 Caleb Adlam and Jarred Moss beat home Daniel Howat and Cole Stockler in E-Class.
 Paul Taylor was the only entrant in F and completed the round.

 Daniel Morris and James de Cleene in the 2.8 litre Toyota won J-Class ahead of Clarrie Vasey and Jaden Magee.